 "It seems so."

 "So, since I'm an arrogant, selfish asshole with no redeeming qualities, there's no reason for you to keep sticking around here.
-Go run home to your Mommy so I can continue my training."
+Go run home to your Mommy so I can continue my training in peace."

 "Not a chance.
 I train alone."

 Trunks sighed.
-"I should have expected that.
+"I should've expected that.
 Mom did tell me you're a pretty lonely guy."

 "There's a difference between being 'alone' and 'lonely'.
 The latter implies I'm dissatisfied being by myself, but it's quite the opposite."
 Vegeta had turned slightly toward Trunks as they'd been talking, but now completely turned his back to him.
 "Now get out of here before I make you leave," he threatened.

 Vegeta smirked.
 Stubborn brat.
 Another trait Bulma can blame on herself, he thought wryly.
 "Well, if you insist on staying here, you must subject yourself to the same training as me."

 "Which is…?
 I've seen you standing there for several hours now, but I don't know exactly what you're doing."